Jack Beby

 John Victor Beby (23 August 1907 – 1976) was an English footballer who made 157 appearances in the Football League playing as a goalkeeper for Gillingham, Leicester City, Bristol Rovers, Darlington and Exeter City in the 1920s and 1930s.
 After his playing career ended, he took up coaching.
-As well as coaching amateur clubs in England, he was manager of Greek club AEK for three years.
+As well as coaching amateur clubs in England, he was manager of Greek club AEK Athens for three years.

 Personal life

 Beby was born in Gillingham, Kent, in 1907.
 As a youngster, he played football for local team Cuxton, and was on the books of Charlton Athletic, before enlisting in the Grenadier Guards.
 Apart from his military duties, Beby represented his regiment in the shot put, and played cricket, primarily as a bowler, for his regiment and for the Household Brigade.

 By early 1931, Beby was married with a child.
 He died in Chatham, Kent, in 1976 at the age of 68.